Creating Your First Agent

 -

 Installation: install the GenAI Commons, Agent Commons, MxGenAI Connector, and ConversationalUI modules from the Mendix Marketplace.
-If you start from the Blank GenAI App, skip this installation.
+If you want to empower your agent with tools available through the Model Context Protocol (MCP), you will also need to download the MCP Client module.
+However, if you start with a Blank GenAI App, you can skip installing the specified modules.

 -